bee0520/DS/README.md

 ## File Descriptions <a name="files"></a>

-There are 3 notebooks available here to showcase work related to the above questions.
+There is one notebooks available here to showcase work related to the above questions.

 - Q1 Availabilities
 - Q2 Number of Reviews and Prices
-- Q3 Price Factors and Prediction
+- Q3 Price Factors

 Each of the notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.